 “I have driven it off the best I can that by troth I can drive it off no longer; beseeching you, my Lord, that ye will see that her Grace hath that which is needful of her” (Jenkins 1958, p.
 4).

 But it didn’t end there.
 Not long after this, Elizabeth was made a bastard.
-She asked at three, “How haps it, Governor, yesterday my Lady Princess and today but my Lady Elizabeth?”
-(Ditto).
+She asked at three, “How haps it, Governor, yesterday my Lady Princess and today but my Lady Elizabeth?” (work cited).

-A bright child such as this probably did not escape from the knowledge that some claimed her as a bastard of whore.
-Others knifed even deeper and called her the daughter of whore and witch.
+A bright child such as this probably knew many claimed her as a bastard of whore — and even a witch..

 Elizabeth’s relationship with her father had its share of grim moments.
 At twelve, Elizabeth said or did something that displeased the King, so much so he banished her from his presence for a year.
-Perhaps she simply lifted her gaze and he realised she had her mother’s eyes.
-Even so, only three months after her thirteenth birthday, her father’s death hit her hard.
-Henry VIII was not much of a father, but he was the King, and a strong one at that.
-His death left her to face her teenage years not only without a father’s protection, but also a King’s.
+Perhaps she simply lifted her gaze, and he saw her mother’s eyes.
+Nevertheless, only three months after her thirteenth birthday, her father’s death hit her hard.
+Henry VIII was not much of a father, but he was the king, and a strong one at that.
+His death left her to face her teenage years not only without a father’s protection but also a King’s.

-Elizabeth was placed in the care of her last stepmother, Catherine Parr, a woman Elizabeth loved and respected.
-But someone else also soon assumed the role of her guardian, Catherine Parr’s new husband, the Lord High Admiral, Thomas Seymour, uncle of her brother, Edward, now the new King of England.
-Not satisfied with having married a widow of King, he also sought to seduce Elizabeth.
+After her father’s death, they placed Elizabeth in the care of her last stepmother, Catherine Parr, a woman Elizabeth loved and respected.
+But someone else also soon assumed the role of her guardian, Catherine Parr’s new husband, the Lord High Admiral, Thomas Seymour, uncle of her brother, Edward, now the new king of England.
+Not satisfied with having married the king’s widow, he also sought to woo his daughter Elizabeth.

 Thomas Seymour was the type of man that always would attract Elizabeth.
-A hot blooded male, handsome, possessing a rough charm.
-Despite his marriage to Catherine, he was willing to play with fire in his attempts to win the heart of the King’s daughter.
-Today we would describe what happened at the Queen’s home at Chelsea as sexual abuse of a minor, sexual abuse that steered close to a full on sexual affair.
-Catherine Parr decided to send Elizabeth away when she caught her husband kissing Elizabeth.
+A hot-blooded male, handsome, possessing a rough charm.
+Despite his marriage to Catherine, he foolishly played with fire in his attempts to win the heart of the King’s daughter.
+Today we would describe what happened at the Queen’s home at Chelsea as grooming.
+Even more than that — it was probably sexual abuse that steered close to a full on sexual affair.
+I do not believe Seymour would have been foolish enough to deflower a girl so close to England’s throne.
+After months of ignoring her husband’s behaviour, Catherine Parr sent Elizabeth away when she caught her husband kissing Elizabeth.
 By then, the damage to Elizabeth’s reputation had been done.

 For Elizabeth, a girl not yet fifteen, all this was too much for her to come away from unscathed.
-For months she was ill.
+For months, she was ill.
+There were rumours her illness was because of pregnancy.
 Then Catherine, brought to bed of her first child in four marriages, died.
-Not long after her death, Tom Seymour played his hand at not only gaining Elizabeth but placing the young King, her brother in his power too.
-He failed on both accounts, and ended his life on an execution block.
-His arrest and death cast over Elizabeth’s life the dark shadow of the axe.
+Not long after her death, Tom Seymour played his hand at not only gaining Elizabeth but placing the young king, her brother, in his power too.
+He failed on both accounts and ended his life on an execution block.
+His arrest and death also cast over Elizabeth’s life the dark shadow of the axe.

 The last years of her brother’s reign saw a very circumspect Elizabeth, determined to live down the scandal of her teenage years.
 But with Edward VI death came new dangers.
-Elizabeth’s sister came to the throne with much rejoicing, but the rejoicing soon ended when people realised how determined Mary was to return England to the Catholic faith, as well as make an unpopular marriage to Philip of Spain.
+Elizabeth’s sister came to the throne with much rejoicing, but the rejoicing soon ended when people realised how determined Mary was to return England to the Catholic faith.
+Mary also made it clear she wished to marry Philip of Spain — an unpopular choice for many.
 Within a year of Mary’s reign, Sir Thomas Wyatt (son of the poet Sir Thomas Wyatt) led a rebellion to place Elizabeth and Edward Courtenay, great-grandson of Edward IV, on the throne.
-The rebellion only succeeded in achieving the deaths of most of the ringleaders, making Mary also sign the death warrants of her sixteen-year-old cousin, Jane Grey, and her husband Guildford Dudley, as well as order the arrest of Elizabeth.
+The rebellion only achieved the deaths of most of the ringleaders, making Mary also sign the death warrants of her sixteen-year-old cousin, Jane Grey, and her husband Guildford Dudley, as well as order the arrest of Elizabeth.

 Elizabeth’s time in the Tower of London was possibly the worst period of her life.
 Years later, Elizabeth told the French ambassador she wondered if she should beg for the mercy of a sword rather than an axe (Jenkins 1958, p.
-43) When Bedingfield came to take her into his care, she asked in panic whether her cousin’s scaffold had been taken down, thinking he was taking her to her death (Jenkins 1958, p.
+43).
+When Bedingfield came to take her into his care, she asked in panic whether they had taken her cousin’s scaffold down, thinking he was taking her to her death (Jenkins 1958, p.
 44).